San Jose, Nueva Ecija: American era

-World War II
+Japanese occupation

-The outbreak of World War II was occurred in the country on December 8, 1941.
-San Jose became an evacuation center for evacuees from neighboring provinces especially those from Manila and suburbs.
-The tranquility of the place was marred by the bombings of two Japanese planes on December 23, 1941.
-The terror-stricken populace, who suffered heavy casualties fled to the remotest barrios of San Jose.
-An emergency government under the Commonwealth was established in the barrio of Porais with Basilio Duran as Mayor, appointed by the military forces of the Commonwealth Government.
+Upon the outbreak of World War II on December 8, 1941, San Jose became an evacuation center for refugees from neighboring provinces especially those from Manila and its suburbs.
+The town was bombed by two Japanese planes on December 23, 1941.
+The terror-stricken populace, who suffered heavy casualties, fled to the remotest barrios of San Jose.
+An emergency government was established in the barrio of Porais with Basilio Duran as Mayor, appointed by the military forces of the Commonwealth Government.
 The emergency government existed for a short time, due to the arrival of the Japanese Imperial Forces on January 26, 1942.

 An emergency government, under the control of the Japanese Imperial Forces, was likewise established in Porais with Matias Bautista as Mayor.
-Due to the non-cooperation of the appointed Mayor Bautista, the Japanese army was obliged to appoint Mayor Anastacio Bascos.
+Due to the non-cooperation of Bautista, the Japanese army replaced him with Anastacio Bascos.
 Engr.
-Casimiro Panajon succeeded him.
-Mayor Panajon was however murdered by the soldiers of the Japanese Garrison of this town for his non-collaboration with them and his guerilla activities.
+Casimiro Panajon succeeded him, but was later murdered by the Japanese for his non-collaboration with them and his guerilla activities.